 Apple may be OS royalty, but Android is the OS king of the masses.
 According to Statista, Android is the leading mobile operating system worldwide, with a 71.93% mobile market share.

 Understanding how to market to this wide and varied target audience is worth the time and investment.
 If you have a killer Android app that can create a buzz in this vast market, we have all the right tricks up our sleeves to get your app into the right hands.

 In this blog, we will decode everything you need to know about Android app marketing–from what it means to top strategies you can use across customer stages to get the maximum number of downloads and retain customers with every single download.

 But first, let’s understand:

 What is Android app marketing, anyway?

 Google defines mobile app marketing as:

-So Android app marketing would basically entail marketing your app for Android OS users across the various stages of the user journey–from the moment they discover your app to becoming a loyal user.
+So Android app marketing would entail marketing your app for Android OS users across the various stages of the customer journey–from the moment they discover your app to becoming a loyal customer.